TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 If you are using a **UDP gateway** then there is no concept of a connection. {{% tts %}} assumes the connection is alive until no messages are received for the duration of the `DownlinkPathExpires`and `ConnectionExpires` settings.
 In this case, your gateway must be turned off for at least as long as the `ConnectionExpires` interval (default 1 minute) for {{% tts %}} to mark the gateway as disconnected clear the statistics for the old ID.

+## My gateway shows an "Other cluster" status.
+Why?

+If a gateway appears in the Console with the status of "Other cluster", it means that this gateway has been setup with a `Gateway Server address` that the Console determines as not belonging to the current deployment.
+This could mean that you accidentally visited the Console of a different cluster of this deployment (e.g. The Things Stack Community `au1` cluster instead of `eu1`).
+Make sure you either use the correct cluster (usually the one located closest to you), or to change the `Gateway Server address` of the Gateway to match the cluster that you want to use.
+You can do that via the Gateway's `General settings` page in the Console.

 ## No downlinks are reaching my UDP gateway.
 Why?

 With UDP gateways, if uplink messages are reaching {{% tts %}}, that does not mean the downlink messages are going to be received correctly by the gateway.